When we talk about compassion for parts, we aren’t just talking about dissociative identity disorder and alters.

 Our opinion is that because mental health professionals are taught to look for criteria and fixable symptoms instead of underlying trauma responses – “parts” are identified as “symptoms” and true healing can never occur.
 Now of course – these “parts” are not the same as alters in DID – but they would fall somewhere on the parts spectrum, as we see it.

-So while our parts are at the far end of the spectrum from others because of our dissociative identity disorder, the way to healing is still through embracing those parts, comforting those parts, and giving them what they need – as we see it.
+So while our parts are at the far end of the spectrum from others because of our dissociative identity disorder, the way to healing is still through embracing those parts, comforting those parts, and giving them what they need.